 Based on the averages if you drink and smoke and halve the beer and cut out the fags you would save a whopping €3,232 a year on average.
 Not to mention the health benefits of cutting down on both.

 Next let’s get those interest payments down, nailing money saving tips 1-9, will help you get what you’re owed, buy for less and buy less.
-This gives you a lot more financial firepower, blasting open the doors on the next two money saving tips.
+This gives you a lot more financial firepower, blasting open the doors on the final money saving tip.

 Outside of your mortgage or student loans which are typically low interest, debt is a money saving blackhole to be avoided at all costs.